apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 title: "Plugin Configuration Basics"
 parent: "Storage Plugin Configuration"
 ---
-When you add or update storage plugin instances on one Drill node in a cluster having multiple installations of Drill, Drill broadcasts the information to other Drill nodes to synchronize the storage plugin configurations.
-You do not need to restart any of the Drillbits when you add or update a storage plugin instance.
+When you add or update storage plugin configurations on one Drill node in a cluster having multiple installations of Drill, Drill broadcasts the information to other Drill nodes to synchronize the storage plugin configurations.
+You do not need to restart any of the Drillbits when you add or update a storage plugin configuration.

+## Using the Drill Web UI

 Use the Drill Web UI to update or add a new storage plugin configuration.
-Launch a web browser, go to: `http://<IP address or host name>:8047`, and then go to the Storage tab.
+The Drill shell needs to be running to access the Drill Web UI.
+To open the Drill Web UI, launch a web browser, and go to: `http://<IP address or host name>:8047` of any Drillbit in the cluster.
+Select the Storage tab to view, update, or add a new storage plugin configuration.

 To create a name and new configuration: